Process to Volunteer

 - Recruit 7 to 10 members who can serve from a Saturday to a Saturday

-- Check the upcoming teams list to make sure there is space for your team on your desired week (when the week is at capacity that will be identified)
+- Check the upcoming teams list to make sure there is space for your team on your desired week.

 - Work with Lucas Endicott on trip details such as airfare, location of service, packing lists and more

 - Return and share your story through the PR Portal on Global Church Connect.